 An observation which partly contradicts overall consumption trends relates to young adolescents' alcohol habits as recorded in CAN's annual survey of ninth-year school pupils (aged 15-16).
-The share of respondents claiming not to drink alcohol increased from around 20 per cent in the 1990s to almost 30 per cent in 2005.
-Consumption did increase strongly in the second half of the 1990s, but it has been falling in the 2000s.
+The share of respondents claiming not to drink alcohol increased from around 20 per cent in the 1990s to over 30 per cent in 2006.
+Pupils' consumption did increase strongly in the second half of the 1990s, but it has been falling in the 2000s.

 The fall in consumption among ninth-year pupils may seem paradoxical, but it should be mentioned that their consumption level remains clearly higher than that obtaining in the first half of the 1990s.
-What is more, only boys' consumption has been falling in the past five years; girls' consumption has been rising steadily and has now doubled compared with 1989.
+What is more, only boys' consumption has been falling since the turn of the millennium; girls' consumption has been rising steadily and has now doubled compared with 1989.
 Taken together, this has made the difference between boys' and girls' consumption smaller than in a long time.
 Trends in intoxication habits (i.e. 'drinking to get drunk') follow more or less the same trends as total consumption among school pupils.